Aiyaary

-Initially rescheduled from 26 January to 9 February to yet another week, it was released on 16 February 2018 to mixed-negative reviws from critics and emerged as a box-office disaster.
+Initially rescheduled from 26 January to 9 February to yet another week, it was released on 16 February 2018 to mixed-negative reviews from critics and emerged as a box-office disaster.

 Plot

 During a surveillance in South Block, New Delhi, Major Jai Bakshi overhears a conversation between Retired Lt.
-Gen Gurinder Singh, an Indian Arms Lobby representative and the Army Chief Gen Pratap Malik.
-Gurinder tries to bribe him on behalf of a Czech firm (Tatra), but threatens to expose the Data & Systems Diagnostics (DSD), a confidential operations unit which Jai is a part of, when Malik does not comply.
+Gen. Gurinder Singh, an Indian Arms Lobby representative, and the Army Chief, Gen. Pratap Malik.
+Gurinder tries to bribe him 2.5 million dollars on behalf of a Czech firm, under the pretext of them providing state-of-the-art weapons to the Indian Army and opening a fund for war widows, but when Malik does not comply, he threatens to expose Data & Systems Diagnostics (DSD), a confidential unit carrying out secret operations in different countries, which Jai is a part of.
 Suspecting a major scam in the army, Jai continues with the surveillance for 2 months before going rogue with his cyber-expert girlfriend, Sonia, taking along information related to his organization.

 Colonel Abhay Singh, Jai's mentor, learns of this and decides to pursue Jai, while he himself is pursued secretly by Officer Brig.
 Srinivas, who reports his movements to Gurinder.
 After a meeting with Malik, who explains to him about the real culprit and a powerful arms dealer named Mukesh Kapoor, Abhay finds his car pursued and manages to escape, while the pursuers sent by Srinivas keep following the car.
 The DSD shifts their location to an undisclosed location, and Gurinder enlists the help of a journalist named Kamya and provides her with sensitive information that can expose the army's secrets.
 Abhay flies to London, and so does a disguised Jai, who is picked up by Sonia upon his arrival.